FractalBlocks/Fractal.js-quickstart/readme.md

 This is the recomended starting point for any fractal based app.
 Follow the next steps:

 - Download this repo
-- Open a shell into the proyect folder
+- Open a system shell into the proyect folder (a command window)
-- Run `npm i`
+- Run `npm i` in the shell
-- Run `npm start`
+- Run `npm start` in the shell
 - Run a browser and navigate to `http://localhost:3000`

+Start hacking ..., full tutorial comming soon ...